Non-unique decompositions of mixed states and deterministic energy transfers

 {\em \bf Generalized probabilistic theories (GPTs).---}GPTs provide a unifying operational framework encompassing classical mechanics, quantum theory, and hypothetical post-quantum models.
-In GPTs for mechanical systems with phase space variables \((q, p)\), for example classical or quantum phase space dynamics, states can be taken to be normalized real-valued functions \( f(z) \) on phase space \( z = (q, p) \), and effects as functionals assigning outcome probabilities via inner products \( \int f(z) g(z) \, dz \)~\cite{GPT3,GPT4,StarProduct,WeylWignerMoyal}.
-Mixtures, i.e.\ convex combinations of states are by definition allowed.
-Dynamics are represented by affine transformations on these sets.
-This very general structure enables the study of energy transfer processes without relying on the Hilbert space formalism.
+This general structure enables the study of energy transfer processes without restricting to the Hilbert space formalism.
+In GPTs for mechanical systems with phase space variables \( z = (q, p) \), such as classical or quantum phase space dynamics, states can be taken to be normalized real-valued functions \( W(z) \), and effects (the generalisation of POVM elements) as functionals assigning outcome probabilities via inner products \( \int W(z) g(z) \, dz \)~\cite{jiang2024unification,jiang2024framework,henselder2005star,li2013weyl}.
+Mixtures, i.e.\ convex combinations of states, are by definition allowed.
+General dynamics are represented by affine transformations of the states.
+The generalised Hamiltonian evolution equation reads